-STOBER provides a function block for controllers in accordance with IEC 61131-3.
-The function block enables the controller to read out parameter R118 and write it to a JSON file.
+Function blocks for controllers are in preparation that will enable the controller to read the parameter R118 and write the data to a JSON file.

 2. From the SD card

 The JSON files are stored in the following form:

 - If a serial number is available for the motor, it is used for the file name. - If no serial number is available for the motor, the file name consists of 8 characters (hexadecimal) which are generated from the CRC checksum of B00.